Relationship Conflict

 Unresolved past experiences: Old wounds, unhealed traumas, or lingering resentments that influence how partners react in the present.

-break down?
+Break down?

+Having disagreements is a fact of life.
 Many couples believe that reducing arguments and respectful copromise is the key to success, that isn't what research shows.

 These 4 conflict patterns predict relationship breakdown.